Lwachira/2018-Work-History/README.md

 # 2018 Work History

+ > **Sadly due to complicate legal requirement's I am not allowed to share the source code from [2016](https://github.com/Lwachira/2016-Internship), [2019](https://github.com/Lwachira/2019-Work-History), [2020](https://github.com/Lwachira/2020-Work-History) with you.
+If you wish to pursue this further, we should chat, I can explain all the interesting things I built over the last 3 years**.

 ## What is this ?

 The work here is a representation of work I did in 2018.
 I finished my university schooling at the end of 2017 and was invited back to work at the same company I did my internship at in [2016](https://github.com/Lwachira/2016-Internship) :partying_face: